-- 1.3 The sanctions available to the Headteacher/Principal: - Suspension (also known as a Temporary or Fixed Term Exclusion) when a pupil is sent home for a limited period either as a disciplinary measure or to allow for the investigation of an allegation of serious misbehaviour. - Expulsion (also known as a Permanent Exclusion) when a pupil is required to leave the school permanently.
+- 1.3 The sanctions available to the Headteacher: - Suspension (also known as a Temporary or Fixed Term Exclusion) when a pupil is sent home for a limited period either as a disciplinary measure or to allow for the investigation of an allegation of serious misbehaviour. - Expulsion (also known as a Permanent Exclusion) when a pupil is required to leave the school permanently.

 The school may also operate a system of 'internal exclusion'.
 Despite the term, internal exclusion is not registered as a formal exclusion as the pupil is not sent home from school.
+Internal exclusion is a sanction to accommodate those students who have been removed from a lesson at short notice for poor behaviour and/or conduct so that other students may continue their learning uninterrupted.
+The Student will be supervised by staff.

-- 1.4 The main types of behaviour which may result in one of the above sanctions are as follows: - Breach of school rules - Persistent disruptive behaviour - Persistent attitudes or behaviour which are inconsistent with the ethos of the school - Theft, blackmail, physical violence, threatening behaviour, drug abuse, alcohol abuse, smoking, vaping, intimidation, racism, bullying, including cyber bullying - Misconduct of a sexual nature, including sexting; supply and possession of pornography or indecent images - Inappropriate use of social media and/or technology, including serious cases of bullying - Possession or use of unauthorised firearms or other weapons - Damage to property, vandalism and computer hacking - Malicious accusations against a member of staff - Use of discriminatory language - Cheating, including plagiarism - Sexual harassment - Sexist, racist, homophobic or transphobic abuse - Supply, possession or use of certain drugs and solvents or their paraphernalia or substances intended to resemble them and alcohol and tobacco - Other serious misconduct toward a member of the school community or which brings the school into disrepute (single or repeated episodes), on or off the school premises
+- 1.4 The main types of behaviour which may result in one of the above sanctions are as follows: - Breach of school rules - Persistent disruptive behaviour - Persistent attitudes or behaviour which are inconsistent with the ethos of the school - Theft, blackmail, physical violence, threatening behaviour, drug abuse, alcohol abuse, smoking, vaping, intimidation, racism, bullying, including cyber bullying - Misconduct of a sexual nature, including sexting; supply and possession of pornography or indecent images - Inappropriate use of social media and/or technology, including serious cases of bullying - Possession or use of unauthorised firearms or other weapons - Damage to property, vandalism and computer hacking - Malicious accusations against a member of staff - Use of discriminatory language - Cheating, including plagiarism - Sexual harassment - Sexist, racist, homophobic or transphobic abuse - Supply, possession or use of certain drugs and solvents or their paraphernalia or substances intended to resemble them and alcohol and tobacco - Other serious misconduct toward a member of the school community or which brings the school into disrepute (single or repeated episodes), on or off the school premises including, among others, on social media or any other means such as the publication of, or participation in the publication of, defamatory press articles.